evidence-dev/evidence/sites/docs/pages/components/data-table.md

     defaultValue="-"
 >

-Column to sort by on initial page load
+Column to sort by on initial page load.
+Sort direction is asc if unspecified.
+Can only sort by one column using this prop.
+If you need multi-column sort, use the order by clause in your sql in combination with this prop.

 </PropListing>
 <PropListing